sergiomtzlosa/blockchain-satellite/README.md

 ## MySQL tune-up

-The users management use MySQL as main engine.
+The users management uses MySQL as main engine.

 Execute the script present in **DDL/mysql/sensordb_DDL.sql** to fill the tables, structure, triggers and procedures: